aserto-dev/java-directory/examples/README.md

 ```

-You can find:
+You can find the following:

-* the tenant ID in the [Manage Organization](https://console.aserto.com/ui/manage-tenant?selected=SETTINGS) section of the aserto console.
+* Tenant ID in the [Manage Organization](https://console.aserto.com/ui/manage-tenant?selected=SETTINGS) section of the aserto console.
-* the directory API key in the [Connections](https://console.aserto.com/ui/connections) section by expanding the `Aserto Directory` panel.
+* Directory API key in the [Connections](https://console.aserto.com/ui/connections) section by expanding the `Aserto Directory` panel.

 ![](./directory-connection.png)

-This provides access to a read-only and read-write API key.
+This allows you to copy your read-only or read-write API key, depending on your needs.

 ### 3. Running the example